 Website owners upload Disavow Files to their Google Search Console to remove Google Penalties and keep their sites safe from harmful and unnatural inbound links.
 During this process, the disavow file tends to get overwritten with a larger one each time.
-This is normal, but what if some of your disavowed links, later become good links?
+The growth of the disavow file is reasonable, but what if some of your disavowed links, later become good links?
 How do you get them back?

-This was covered earlier in 6 Reasons why you should check your disavow file again.
+We covered re-avowing links in 6 Reasons why you should check your disavow file again.
 Here we look at two real-life examples where you can find out:

 - Which disavowed links are now good ones in a heavily spammed domain